 A beautiful forest of rhododendron, hemlock, poplar, and oak shelter the campsites at Three Forks.
 Nearby, Noontootla Creek rushes and tumblesas it rolls over the rocky river bed in a series of waterfalls.

 The Three Forks camping sites are situated around a mile from the convergence of the Benton McKaye Trail and the famed Appalachian Trail – making these camp sites an excellent base camp for day hikes along either of these popular hiking trails.
 Check out the hike along the Appalachian Trail to Long Creek Falls, a 2 mile out-and-back hike to a beautiful, multi-tiered waterfall along the Appalachian Trail, or the hike the Appalachian Trail southbound from Three Forks to Springer Mountain, the southernmost end of the Appalachian Trail in Georgia.

 Camping is permitted in dedicated campsites only, designated by signs.
 The sites are primitive – offering no amenities other than the stone fire rings – but offer the ultimate in beauty in the surrounding Chattahoochee National Forest and the tumbling Noontootla Creek that runs beside the camp sites.
-And the sites are first-come, first-camp, so arrive early on weekends and holidays to grab a spot, and have a back-up plan in case all spots are taken.
+And the sites are first-come, first-camp, so arrive early on weekends and holidays to grab a spot, and have a backup plan in the event that there aren’t any spots available.
 (Check out our other favorite car camping spots near the Appalachian Trail north of Helen and the headwaters of the Chattahoochee River.)

 The moss-lined, roaring creek cascades down in small waterfalls along many of the sites – providing great background noise at night for sound sleeping in the forest.
-The campsites here are set back from the Forest Service Road far enough for decent privacy – and are very generously spaced from other sites (some as far as a half mile from other sites).
+The campsites here are set back from the Forest Service Road far enough for decent privacy – and are very generously spaced from other sites (some as far as a half-mile from another campsite).